Embracing financial empowerment after divorce

 “A couple with two incomes will obviously have much more money coming in than a single person, and the reality is you won’t have as much purchasing power.”

-Townsend, principal of Townsend Law, offers a five-week divorce recovery coaching program and says it can be tough to maintain a lifestyle you’ve become accustomed to as a married person.
+Townsend, a partner with Brauti Thorning LLP, offers a five-week divorce recovery coaching program and says it can be tough to maintain a lifestyle you’ve become accustomed to as a married person.

 “Both parties will take a hit financially,” she says.